 Gulons

-Gulons are dog-like beasts that hunt in packs that have annoying mobility.
+Gulons are dog-like beasts that hunt in packs and have annoying mobility.
 According to their description, they move in a zigzag pattern and come in for a bite.
 They also have a Sonic Shield that is only vulnerable to Sonic Arrows to the face.

 Cursed Gulons are the only variant of Gulons whose poisonous attacks fill up the arena and become a nuisance.
 As their description suggests, their poisonous acid blocks off most places of the arena, limiting your movement.
 Their lunging attack is especially deadly since it staggers and ultimately makes you vulnerable to other enemies attacking you.